AX-MMD/kk-plap-generator/README.md

 ### GENERATE THE PLAP FILES ###################################################
 ___
 Once your have exported your Single File and configured the generator, press the `▶` Play button.
-The program will generate a file for each name in `Sound Folders`.
+The program will generate a file for each name in `Sound Components`.
 They will be created to whatever location your exported Single File was in.

 The output should be something like this:

-    Generating plap for ['Plap1', 'Plap2', 'Plap3', 'Plap4'] with pattern 'V'
+    Generating plap for 'Plap1', 'Plap2', 'Plap3', 'Plap4' with pattern 'V'
     Plap1:: Generated 67 keyframes from time 0.2 to 36.5
     Plap2:: Generated 67 keyframes from time 0.2 to 36.5
     Plap3:: Generated 67 keyframes from time 0.2 to 36.5